khoih-prog/BlynkESP32_BT_WF/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](#Contributing)
 [![GitHub issues](https://img.shields.io/github/issues/khoih-prog/BlynkESP32_BT_WF.svg)](http://github.com/khoih-prog/BlynkESP32_BT_WF/issues)

+### Major Releases v1.0.5

+1. ***Multiple WiFi Credentials (SSID, Password)*** and system will autoconnect to the best and available WiFi SSID.
+2. ***Multiple Blynk Credentials (Server, Token)*** and system will autoconnect to the available Blynk Servers.
+3. New ***powerful-yet-simple-to-use feature to enable adding dynamic custom parameters*** from sketch and input using the same Config Portal.
+Config Portal will be auto-adjusted to match the number of dynamic parameters.
+4. Dynamic custom parameters to be saved ***automatically in EEPROM, or SPIFFS***.
+5. WiFi Password max length increased to 63 from 31, according to WPA2 standard.
+6. Permit to input special chars such as ***%*** and ***#*** into data fields.
+7. Config Portal AP Channel is configurable (either static or random channel) to avoid channel conflict to other APs.

 ### Releases v1.0.4

 1. Enhance Config Portal GUI.
 2. Reduce code size.

 By design, Blynk user can run ESP32 boards with ***either WiFi or BT/BLE*** by using different sketches, and have to upload / update firmware to change.
 This library enables user to include both Blynk BT / BLE and WiFi libraries in one sketch, ***run both WiFi and BT/BLE simultaneously, or select one to use at runtime after reboot.***

+This library also supports (auto)connection to ***MultiWiFi and MultiBlynk, dynamic custom as well as static parameters in Config Portal***.
+Eliminate hardcoding your Wifi and Blynk credentials and configuration data saved in either SPIFFS or EEPROM.

 Now from Version 1.0.2, you can eliminate `hardcoding` your Wifi and Blynk credentials, thanks to the `Smart Config Portal`, and have Credentials (WiFi SID/PW, Blynk WiFi/BT/BLE Tokens/ Hardware Port) saved in either SPIFFS or EEPROM.